 Southwest Las Vegas residents deal with flooding after 1.1 inches of rain

-Residents in a southwest valley neighborhood had to deal with flood water up to 2 feet deep after more than an inch of rain fell in the area on Wednesday.
+Residents in a southwest valley neighborhood had to deal with floodwaters up to 2 feet deep after more than an inch of rain fell in the area on Wednesday.

-Residents in a southwest valley neighborhood had to deal with flood water up to 2 feet deep after more than an inch of rain fell in the area on Wednesday.
+Residents in a southwest valley neighborhood had to deal with floodwaters up to 2 feet deep after more than an inch of rain fell in the area on Wednesday.

 The National Weather Service issued an area flood warning around 10:50 p.m.
 Wednesday for a portion of southwest Las Vegas.